yavishsahrawat40/book_review/README.md

 ## Project Structure

-The project is organized into two main directories:
+The project is organized in main directories with all the frontend and a backend folder with all the backend files.

-* `frontend/`: Contains the React application.
 * `backend/`: Contains the Node.js, Express, and MongoDB application.

 ## Prerequisites